New York Army National Guard RSP

-U.S. Army National Guard soldiers display their unit patches in the Queensbury Armory, Queensbury N.Y., May 21, 2017.
-The soldiers were transferred to the 2-108th Infantry Battalion and 427th Brigade Support Battalion.
+U.S. Army National Guard soldier, Pvt.
+Zachary Fowler from Bravo Company, Recruiting and Retention Command meets his unit representative from the 427th Brigade Support Battalion in the Queensbury Armory, Queensbury N.Y., May 21, 2017.
+Fowler, along with other soldiers, graduated from the Recruit Sustainment Program and was being handed off to their next unit.
 (U.S. Army National Guard photo by Pfc.
 Andrew Valenza)

 |Date Taken: